Shooting for par in Arizona

 Arizona is far more than just Scottsdale if you are a golfer, though.
 I thoroughly recommend a two-center break with Tucson, where I spent a few days before the tournament playing a couple of its 40-plus courses.

-Dove Mountain (www.thegolfclubatdovemountain.com), another 27-hole Signature Jack Nicklaus design, hosted the PGA TOUR’s WGC-Accenture Match Play Championship event from 2009 until 2014, and its three 18-hole combinations all stretch to around 7,250 yards from the back tees yet its wide landing areas ensure it is not too penal.
+Dove Mountain, another 27-hole Signature Jack Nicklaus design, hosted the PGA TOUR’s WGC-Accenture Match Play Championship event from 2009 until 2014, and its three 18-hole combinations all stretch to around 7,250 yards from the back tees yet its wide landing areas ensure it is not too penal.

 The course is surrounded by desert and wildlife is plentiful.
 A coyote loped across a fairway and a group of javelina – like wild pigs but members of the peccary family – were foraging by one green during my round.